Blaxploitation horror films: Social impact

-Blaxploitation horror films are a way for African Americans to maintain a cultural identity that the white media has been trying to take away from them.
-Harry M. Benshoff, a professor of film at the University of North Texas, describes blaxploitation horror films as, "address[ing] the specific fantasy needs of the black social imaginary)."
+Blaxploitation horror films are a way for African Americans to maintain a cultural identity that the white media have been trying to take away from them.
+Harry M. Benshoff, a professor of film at the University of North Texas, describes blaxploitation horror films as "address[ing] the specific fantasy needs of the black social imaginary".
 In other words, these films are helping to portray what the African American community wants to see in their community.
 These films were meant to be a form of identification and empowerment to the black community and to help overcome racial bias.

+Blaxploitation horror films engage a number of contemporary social and political concerns.
+As Jamil Mustafa demonstrates, they appropriate the archetypes of Gothic fiction and film to address "issues of vital importance to American society and culture in the 1970s", including "race relations, the movements for civil and gay rights, the Vietnam War, illicit medical experimentation, and tensions between minorities and the police".

 Many of the monsters portrayed in these films can be seen as representations of black power and black pride.
 They also tend to push the boundaries of human sexuality.
 Much of the plot tends to be driven by sex.
-These films are also more open and accepting of homosexuals and these horror films tend to draw large homosexual audiences.
-It is believed that the homosexual community is drawn to these films because they can relate to the oppression that the African American community has and is feeling to this day.
+Blaxploitation horror films involving vampires explore queerness and the relationship between the movements for black and gay civil rights.
 Characters that are seen as stereotypically "normal" are often rejected by the audience because they are not as easy to relate to.
 These characters would include the authority figure (mentioned above) and heterosexual couples.
 While these characters are often able to be related to in mainstream media, oppressed people tended to see them as a representation of their oppressors.